 Is it better to be fit and fat, or unfit and thin?

 I am a graduate student in nutrition and food studies, and I am currently enrolled in a weight management class.
 We are questioning the issue of being fit and fat.
 Is it okay to be fit and fat?
 What do you feel are the limits?
 Is it better to be fit and fat than unfit and thin?
-This discussion arose from an article in the International Journal of Obesity, where researchers disagree on the importance of exercise in a weight program.
-How important is it?
-Also, a Newsweek issue cover story, "Does it matter what you weigh?"
 I am interested in your opinion.
 Please write back.
 I love your web site!!

 It's hard to say if weight or fitness has a greater impact on overall health, so there's really no clear-cut answer to your question.
-However, recent research indicates that we should reconsider our beliefs about weight and fitness.
-Being fat is not always a sign of poor health and being thin is not always a mark of physical fitness or good health.
-And no matter what your size, frequent physical activity is beneficial.
+However, recent research indicates that we should reconsider our beliefs about the relationship between weight and fitness.
+Weighing a lot or “being fat” is not always a sign of poor health and weighing a smaller amount or “being thin” is not always a mark of physical fitness or good health.
+And no matter what your size, being physically active on the regular has its benefits.

 Many health professionals emphasize the importance of determining a person’s body max index (BMI), which is an estimate of body fat based on your height and weight.
 BMI is often thought to be a good indicator of the health conditions a person might be at greater risk for.
 However, the labels of “underweight,” “normal,” and “overweight” can be misleading.
 For example, some professional athletes are classified at either extreme simply because of how their muscle and fat are distributed.
 So BMI alone is not necessarily an accurate reflection of a person’s overall fitness.